Guidance

 • non-resident company

-You must continue to report your income and gains in your Self Assessment tax return if you either:
+If you are exempt or choose not to sign up voluntarily, you must continue to report your income and gains in a Self Assessment tax return.

 Check what is included in your qualifying income

-Your qualifying income is the combined income that you get in a tax year from self-employment and property income sources.
-We assess your gross income or turnover before you deduct expenses.
+Your qualifying income is the total income that you get in a tax year from self-employment and property.
+We assess your gross income (also called your turnover) before you deduct expenses.

-All of your qualifying income must be reported through Making Tax Digital compatible software.
+All of your qualifying income must be reported through software that works with Making Tax Digital for Income Tax.

-All other sources of income reported through Self Assessment, such as income from employment, dividends or savings, do not count towards your qualifying income.
+All other sources of income reported through Self Assessment, such as income from employment, a partnership, or savings, do not count towards your qualifying income.
 You will need to report income from these sources using either your:

 • Making Tax Digital compatible software (if it has the functionality)